CopernicaMarketingSoftware/PHP-JS/README.md

 ```

 PHP-JS can map PHP variables to JS variables and vica versa.
 Scalars, arrays, objects,
-and traversable structures (like iterators) are converted between both environment.
+and traversable structures (like iterators) are converted between both environments.
 Note,
 however, that due to fundamental differences between Javascript and PHP, not all
 constructs can be 1-to-1 mapped.
 It is recommended to stick to straightforward
 data types and structures.